Deep Work Reading Habits: 9 Science-Backed Strategies for Focused Learning in 2026

 What Is Deep Work (And Why Reading Habits Matter)?

-But here's what most people miss: deep work isn't just about writing code or analyzing spreadsheets.
+Here's what most people miss: deep work isn't just about writing code or analyzing spreadsheets.
 How you consume information—your reading habits—directly shapes your ability to do deep work.
 Skimming 47 newsletters while context-switching between Slack and email isn't reading.
 It's information grazing, and it's destroying your ability to focus.

 A newsletter fatigue study found that the modern workforce tends to skim and skip rather than read deeply for comprehension.
 This shallow reading habit creates a feedback loop: the more you skim, the harder deep reading becomes.
+According to Dr. Gloria Mark's research at UC Irvine, it takes an average of 23 minutes and 15 seconds to fully return to an original task after an interruption.

-1. Use Time Blocking for Dedicated Reading
+1. How Can Time Blocking Protect Your Reading Time?

 Here's how to apply it to your reading: